 How the Amazon Buyer-Seller Messaging System Works

-The system is simple: When a buyer contacts a seller, Amazon generates an encrypted email address for both parties.
+The system is simple: When a buyer contacts a seller, Amazon generates an encrypted email address for each party.
 It looks something like firstname.lastname@example.org.

-This address works much like a normal email address.
+These work much like normal email addresses.
 Sellers can even share them with their carrier for shipping notification purposes.

 One thing works differently, though.
 Rather than messages traveling directly between the buyer and seller, they go through Amazon as a middleman.
 This lets Amazon filter out spam, catch anyone who breaks the rules, and archive your messages to help them deal with future disputes.